Python-Markdown/markdown/docs/extensions/meta_data.md

 The first blank line ends all meta-data for the document.
 Therefore, the first line of a document must not be blank.

-Alternatively, You may use YAML style deliminators to mark the start and/or end of your meta-data.
+Alternatively, You may use YAML style delimiters to mark the start and/or end of your meta-data.
 When doing so, the first line of your document must be `---`.
 The meta-data ends at the first blank line or the first line containing an end deliminator (either `---` or `...`), whichever comes first.
-Even though YAML deliminators are supported, meta-data is not parsed as YAML.
+Even though YAML delimiters are supported, meta-data is not parsed as YAML.

 All meta-data is stripped from the document prior to any further processing by Markdown.